 Technically put, refinancing is the process of taking out a new loan to replace an old loan, usually to gain more favorable loan terms.
-The process is the same as when you first took out the loan however, it is typically more stream-lined than when you purchased the home.
+The process is similar to when you first took out the loan; however, it is typically more stream-lined than when you purchased the home.

 Why Do People Refinance?

 People refinance for many different reasons, four big ones being:

 1. Interest rates have gone down and they want to take advantage of the lower rate reducing the overall cost of their loan.

 2. Their credit score has improved, giving access to more suitable or cheaper financing.

 3. They want to reduce their monthly payment by extending the life of their loan.
 If you have 20 years left on a loan and refinance into a 30-year loan it stretches the payments out by 10 more years, reducing the monthly payment.

 Or, they want to consolidate their debt through a cash-out refinance in order to lower their overall monthly debt payments.

 4. They want to renegotiate the terms and conditions of their loan.
 Sometimes individuals end up in loans with less-than-favorable features (such as a balloon payment, interest only, etc.)

 When you refinance, you have the opportunity to do each of the above in order to put you in a stronger financial position.